minhluu2000/ProjectMoca/README.md

 # ProjectMoca
  Using OpenCV and its highly trained facial features model (Viola Jones Algorithm), this simple software tracks your face and projects that position on the screen with a mouse cursor.
 Furthermore, clapping is used for left and right mouse inputs and voice recognition is used for keyboard input.

  After being inspired by a friend who challenged me to play Yuumi, a character in League of Legends, without a mouse and keyboard (a meme that the character is usually associated with), I decided to make this idea a reality.
-Further digging, I started to realize this can hopefully benefits the accessibility of computer for people with disability.
+Further digging, I started to realize this can hopefully improve computer's accessibility of people with disability.